 Antenatal or postnatal diagnosis can be made by genetic testing, radiological investigations including postnatal echocardiography or other investigations, for example, antenatal MRI.
-While certain conditions may be confirmed early (eg prenatally) and have a clear prognosis, for others, there may be some uncertainty around diagnosis and/or prognosis.
+While certain conditions may be confirmed antenatally and have a clear prognosis, for others, there may be some uncertainty around diagnosis and/or prognosis.